-a prohibition on receipt of payments, (including payments by cryptoassets), loans or guarantees, relating to the export of goods to (i) the Ministry of Defence of the Republic of Belarus, and (ii) JSC Integral.
+a prohibition on receipt of payments, loans or guarantees, relating to the export of goods to (i) the Ministry of Defence of the Republic of Belarus, and (ii) JSC Integral.
 Japan will also impose a prohibition on the export of goods to these entities, but the date of implementation is still pending.